-The International Paint Cargo Tank Coatings Application Guidelines have been produced and revised in line with the Worldwide Marine product range.
-The purpose of the guidelines is to ensure that a coating system, as applied, provides adequate protection against corrosion and resistance to cargoes in order to ensure that tanks are suitable for the carriage of products in accordance with the current revision of the International Paint Cargo Resistance Guide.
+The International Paint Cargo Oil Tank Application Guidelines have been produced and revised in line with the global marine product range and IMO PSPC MSC.288(87) for Cargo Oil Tanks of Crude Oil Tankers and Crude Oil Tanker/Product Carrier hybrid vessels.
+The purpose of the guidelines is to ensure that a coating system, as applied, provides adequate protection against corrosion and resistance to cargoes in order to ensure that tanks are suitable for the carriage of products in accordance with the Cargo Resistance Guide.